-In most cases your family members should be allowed to join you when you come to the UK.
-There are several visa options which may be suitable.
+In most cases, your family members should be able to join you when you come to the UK.

-Find out how the dependant visa and EEA permit systems work and what is required of you and your family members.
+The guidance below aims to give you a brief overview of how the dependant visa and EEA permit systems work and what’s required of you and your family members.

-If you have a tier 1, tier 2 or tier 5 visa you may apply to bring your family to the UK with you as your dependants.
-For applications under the Points-Based System (PBS), the Immigration Rules define ‘dependants’ as your husband, wife civil partner, unmarried or same-sex partner; and your child(ren) aged under 18 at the time of application.
+If you have a Tier 1, Tier 2 or Tier 5 visa you can apply to bring your family to the UK with you as your dependants.
+For applications under the Points-Based System (PBS), the Immigration Rules define ‘dependants’ as your husband/wife, civil partner, unmarried or same-sex partner, and your child(ren) aged under 18 at the time of application.

-Your dependants can apply to extend or switch their visas to stay with you if they are already in the UK, but they will not be able to apply in the UK if they hold a visitor visa; if they are, they will need to leave and apply from outside the UK.
+Your dependants can apply to extend or switch their visas to stay with you if they’re already in the UK, unless they have a Standard Visitor visa in which case they’ll need to leave and apply from outside the UK.

-There are a number of requirements that your dependant must met to be eligible for a dependant visa:
+There are a number of requirements that your dependant must meet to be eligible for a dependant visa:

 Spouse or civil partner, unmarried or same-sex partner:

-Note that unmarried and same-sex partners will need to have been living together in a relationship akin to marriage/civil partnership for at least two years.
+Note that unmarried and same-sex partners must be able to prove that they’ve “been living in a relationship similar to marriage or civil partnership for a period of at least 2 years”.

-If you have children while you are in the UK you can apply for permission for them to stay and you will need to do this if you intend to travel in and out of the UK with your child.
+If you have children while you’re in the UK, you can apply for permission for them to stay.
+If you intend to travel with them, you’ll need to do this before you leave the UK.

 Conditions of leave:

-Dependent visas, once issued, are valid for the same length of time as your visa, and allow multiple entry into and exit from the UK.
+Dependent visas, once issued, are normally valid for the same length of time as the main visa holder’s, and allow multiple entries into and exit from the UK.

 The above information is only a short summary – please check UKVI’s guidance for dependants of PBS migrants for full details of requirements and restrictions.